 Marie was raised in an evangelical household in Minnesota, USA.
 She began to have doubts at the age of 13 but due to the indoctrination she received about her heart being a wicked and deceitful thing, she gaslit herself and didn't pursue her doubts.
 She doubled down again and again to prove herself to god, resulting in her serving as an evangelical missionary in Mexico for two years with Youth With a Mission.
 After leaving Mexico, she began a gradual deconstruction and departure from her faith.
 Her life after that shift has not been easy.
 There has been a lot of unpacking to do and a recalibration of what actually IS.
 True to her self, she does it with passion, authenticity, and unapologetically.

-Marie has been the co-host of the podcast Everyone's Agnostic since November 2018 (episode 226 and forward) and has started a new show called Everyone's Autonomous.
+Marie was the co-host of the podcast Everyone's Agnostic from November 2018 until it ended in October 2019.
+Marie then started her own podcast called Everyone's Autonomous.
 She has interviewed dozens of individuals who have left faith and has discussed her identity as poly on air many times.
 She has also guest appeared on dozens of other podcast platforms, speaking about her activism with toxic religion recovery as well as her deconstruction of monogamy.
 She is the personal assistant and photographer for Dave Warnock of "Dying Out Loud" and Dr. Marlene Winell of Journey Free.
 She has been the administrator and a facilitator of an ex-religious support group in her local community since 2015.

 Marie was raised in a monogamous culture, as are most people.
 As part of her healing from religious indoctrination around sexual purity, she began to explore ethical non-monogamy in late 2016 while married.
 She began by educating herself with great books like Ethical Slut, More Than Two, and the podcast Secular Sexuality.
 Then she moved into her journey of healing her identity, sexuality, worth, and autonomy through non-monogamy.
 She presently identifies as polyamorous, a classification under the umbrella of non-monogamy.
 Marie has led breakout sessions at MNPolyCon and is listed in the poly-friendly professionals directory.